vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 chandra, 1016n (wrong in Dickinson, Lowes, 1594, 1604. saying thet Asoka was a Hindu Diksā, 1116, 1119 : Bhāgavata- because be believed in 87

-purāṇa says that Tantriki d. rga ); a, of Purana Index' is for fūdras and Vaidiki and in three vol. 844, 867, 883; miérā for other varnas, 1093; & of studies in Vāyu and derivation of the word, 1117; Matsya', 883; &e of some details of d. given in sāradā. aspects of Vāyupuripa' 907; tilaka were on the decline in remarks of, op date of Viṣnu Raghunandana's day, 1118; parāṇa, criticized 867. four kinds of, 1119; on reoei- Dina ( day); word d. frequently ving Tantrik d. from a guru, used in ægveda in compounds both fādra and brāhmang } like 'Sudina' 675. beoome alike, 1112 ; proce Dinakṣaya, explained, 711. dure of, to be undergone by Dio, R Roman who wrote Roman
+purāṇa says that Tantriki d. rga ); a, of Purana Index' is for fūdras and Vaidiki and in three vol. 844, 867, 883; miérā for other varnas, 1093; & of studies in Vāyu and derivation of the word, 1117; Matsya', 883; &e of some details of d. given in sāradā. aspects of Vāyupuripa' 907; tilaka were on the decline in remarks of, op date of Viṣṇu Raghunandana's day, 1118; parāṇa, criticized 867. four kinds of, 1119; on reoei- Dina ( day); word d. frequently ving Tantrik d. from a guru, used in ægveda in compounds both fādra and brāhmang } like 'Sudina' 675. beoome alike, 1112 ; proce Dinakṣaya, explained, 711. dure of, to be undergone by Dio, R Roman who wrote Roman

 SeVD,